Not why the addiction but why the pain.Dr. Gabor Maté, Physician and Addiction Expert

 It’s no wonder most of us are stressed and anxious even before the day begins!

 Emotions Carry Important Messages

-So many of us are completely overwhelmed by all the data and information coming at us and how it makes us feel (the basis of media and advertising is to elicit strong emotions!).
+Many of us are completely overwhelmed by the information coming at us and how it makes us feel (the basis of media and advertising is to elicit strong emotions!).